 Learning where gaps in safety practices exist in your program allows you to strengthen your safety systems.
 Use the identified risks from the Explore Activity and ask staff members to identify the current procedures that are to be followed for each item.
 Compare staff responses with current policies.
 Based on the responses, you will be able to gauge where additional training and support are necessary.

-Now that you have this feedback from your staff, ask them to share their ideas about training and professional development needs.
-Write their topics down on chart paper; avoid duplicating topics but use tally marks to identify the number of times a topic was identified.
-At your next staff meeting or as a stand-alone activity have staff use colored sticky dots to rank their top three training needs.
+Now that you have this feedback from your staff, ask them to share their ideas about training and professional development needs. write their topics down on chart paper.
+Don’t duplicate topics, but you could use tally marks to identify the number of times a topic was identified.
+At your next staff meeting or as a stand-alone activity have staff use colored sticky dots to rank their top-three training needs.
 Once this is complete, tabulate the top three topics.
 Then compare this list with your list of potential topics to see how alike or different they are.
 Use this information to plan future professional development.

-Program Administration Scale (PAS). (n.d.).
-McCormick Center for Early Childhood Leadership.
+McCormick Center for Early Childhood Leadership. (n.d.).
+Program administration scale (PAS).
 Available at http://mccormickcenter.nl.edu/program-evaluation/program-administration-scale-pas/

 Strengthening Families Program homepage. (n.d.)
 Available at www.strengtheningfamiliesprogram.org